ItsyPetkov/PortfolioProject1/README.md

 ADVANCED: LEAD and LAG, RECURSION, TRIGGERS, STORED PROCEDURES and AUTOMATION, DATE, DATETIME, DATEPART(), DATEDIFF()

-THe database used throughout this project is the Bike Store Relational Database | SQL availalbe at https://www.kaggle.com/datasets/dillonmyrick/bike-store-sample-database
+THe database used throughout this project is the Bike Store Relational Database | SQL available at https://www.kaggle.com/datasets/dillonmyrick/bike-store-sample-database